charleszhang0827/Java-Game-Survive/README.md

 sjaihig d
 last step till I learn\

-the last security problem is that this commit is fired
+the last security problem is that this commit is fire

-pop is the library for the thing that I learn

-lol is the most professional pro stack overflow blem that I hate to see what is pa
+what is going on my dude